Blog

 Warning

 FEIBA can cause thromboembolic events following doses above 200 units per kg per day and in patients with thrombotic risk factors.
-Monitoring patients receiving FEIBA for signs and symptoms of thromboembolic events is important.
+Monitoring patients receiving FEIBA infusions for signs and symptoms of thromboembolic events is important.

 Contraindications